$125 off any CGM Plan. Use code WINTER125

 You may be familiar with terms like metabolism and even metabolic health.
 But have you ever heard of metabolic age?

-Your metabolic age is a reflection of the state of your overall metabolic health and function.
+Your metabolic age reflects the state of your overall metabolic health and function.
 This number is calculated by comparing how many calories your body burns at rest compared to other people your age, and some research shows it can help detect metabolic health issues.

-But how important is this measurement to your overall health, especially if you want to improve your metabolic health?
+But there’s much more to the term ‘metabolic age’ than a calculation.
+It’s also important to consider other aspects; for example, how important is this measurement to your overall health, especially if you want to improve your metabolic health?
 What factors influence your metabolic age?
 And how can metabolic age be changed?

-In this article, we’ll dig into exactly what your metabolic age says about your overall metabolic health, and how you can improve it with healthy habits.
+In this article, we'll explore exactly what your metabolic age says about your overall metabolic health and how you can improve it with healthy habits.
+Plus, don’t miss the handy BMR calculator our health team added to help calculate your own.

 How Does Your Metabolism Work?